HOUSE was born in May 1976 from the ashes of two local Guildford bands - ASYLUM and BACKHURST.

 In 1979, through Dick's contact with RITCHIE BLACKMORE the band supported RAINBOW at the Rainbow Theatre in London.

-Tony Backhurst became increasingly more involved in his antiques business, and Sev began to play with other acts, including HEADWAITER, DUFFO, ANY TROUBLE and MUNGO JERRY.
+Tony Backhurst became increasingly more involved in his antiques business, and Sev began to play with other acts, including HEADWAITER, DUFFO (with Tim Wheatley on bass), ANY TROUBLE and MUNGO JERRY.

 In 1981 they played a final gig in the garden of the pub where it all started - the Kings Head, and that was it..... almost.....